Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 3. Go to heroku and add the keys to the config vars

 4. Create a custom_settings.py file and import django settings.
 Add storage information into this file

 5. In settings.py add all the links and relevant parts to connect the files

+### Finalising
+1. Go into settings and add code to allow caching within the app

+2. Go to s3 and create media folder

+3. Inside click upload and add files, then select all images

+4. Now add the stripe secret keys to heroku